 As Jesus Christ came preaching the gospel of the Kingdom of God, He said that this Kingdom is “at hand” (Mark 1:15).
 What did He mean by this?

-In previous articles in this series, we saw that Jesus spoke of four key themes concerning the good news of God’s coming Kingdom.
-These key concepts were: “The time is fulfilled, and the kingdom of God is at hand.
+Jesus spoke of several key themes concerning the good news of God’s coming Kingdom: “The time is fulfilled, and the kingdom of God is at hand.
 Repent, and believe in the gospel” (Mark 1:15).

-We will now consider what Jesus meant when He said, “The kingdom of God is at hand.”
+What did Jesus mean when He said, “The kingdom of God is at hand”?